Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 3. Failing to name a contingent beneficiary.
 If the primary beneficiary predeceases the employee, the benefit may default to the estate and become subject to probate.

-Review beneficiary forms after every major life event: marriage, divorce, birth or adoption, or the death of a previously named beneficiary.
+Beneficiary designations are commonly updated following major life events such as marriage, divorce, the birth or adoption of a child, or the death of a previously named beneficiary.

 What Happens to Your Coverage at Retirement